BP0312370/Data-Science-Professional-Practice/README.md

 ## Future Improvements
 - Adjust classification threshold to improve precision.
 - Hyperparameter tuning for XGBoost.
 - Explore cultural context for popularity metrics.
 Potentially design one model for top 10 coutries based on their total spotify downloads.
-This fixes would suit each model to their cultures, enabling national marketing campaign support.
+This would suit each model to their cultures, enabling national marketing campaign support.